Aduhenejas/MedicationInformationAlexa/readme.md

-# DynamoDB MedicationIfromation manager for Alexa Development in Final Year Project
+# DynamoDB MedicationInformation manager for Alexa Development in Final Year Project
 - This is a skill that shows use of DynamoDB with Alexa.
 This skill uses the [Alexa Skills Kit for Node.js]

 ## Instructions to execute this template